mosip/mosip-functional-tests/automationtests/README.md

 This readme provides detailed steps to build and execute the AUTOMATION TEST SUITE for sanity testing of the MOSIP platform.
 It can be run after successful deployment of the platform code.

 ## Pre-requisites:
--	Java (1.8) and Maven (3.6.0) software should be installed on the machine from where the jar tests will be executed
+-	Java (8 or above) and Maven (3.6.0) software should be installed on the machine from where the automation tests will be executed
-- Git bash (2.18.0.windows.1)
+- Git bash (2.18.0.windows.1); this is required if run from windows machine

 ## Test Automation Code (From Browser)
 Github new repo location -